Covid 19 coronavirus: Major breach from managed isolation in Hamilton

-Five people escaped managed isolation in Hamilton tonight - and one is yet to be found.
+The five people who escaped managed isolation in Hamilton tonight were an adult and four children, it has been confirmed.

-"Five people absconded from a managed isolation facility in Hamilton this evening," Air Commodore Darryn Webb said.
+One of the group - a 17-year-old boy - has still not been found after the escape from the Distinction Hotel, Air Commodore Darryn Webb said.

-"A person was seen exiting over the facility fence by a routine police patrol, and efforts to find and return the group to the facility started immediately.
-Four people have been found by police and returned to the facility.
+"A person was seen exiting over the facility fence at 7pm by the onsite police officer who immediately took action to locate and apprehend them.

-"One person is still outside of the facility at this time, and police are continuing to look for this individual."
+"Four people were found and detained by 7.50pm and have been returned to the facility.

-The hotel is believed to be the Distinction Hamilton Hotel and Conference Centre in Te Rapa - one of the government's 32 isolation facilities.
+"One 17-year-old male is still outside of the facility at this time, and police are continuing to look for this individual."

-All those involved had returned negative results on their day three test results, Webb said.
+All five people have returned negative results on their day three test results.

 "More details will be released as they become available."